ryle-e/ryle-radio-docs/ryle-radio-docs/General/FMOD and Ryle Radio.md

 ## When should I use it?
 If you're using large audio files, e.g: songs, ambience, it could be worthwhile using FMOD streaming in order to reduce load times.
 You usually should be able to get by without it by using [`AudioClip.loadInBackground`](https://docs.unity3d.com/6000.2/Documentation/ScriptReference/AudioClip-loadInBackground.html), but huge audio clips may struggle.

 However, do note that using this feature requires that the entire [FMOD for Unity](https://assetstore.unity.com/packages/tools/audio/fmod-for-unity-2-02-161631) package be installed.
-This is a fairly substantial package that includes a lot of other functionality, so if you don't need to
+This is a fairly substantial package that includes a lot of other functionality, so if you're averse to installing a large package you may be better off avoiding this part of Ryle Radio.

-In short: if you're having slow loading and
+In short: if you're having slow loading and are happy installing an extra package, try out FMOD streaming.

+## How do I use it?
+First of all, install [FMOD for Unity](https://assetstore.unity.com/packages/tools/audio/fmod-for-unity-2-02-161631) to your project through the Asset Store (or some other method, though that's untested).

+You should then be able to select "FMOD Audio Streaming" in the list of track options